What Is a Master’s in Data Science?

+A Master of Science in Data Science degree prepares professionals with a strong aptitude for mathematical reasoning and statistical computing for a career path in data analysis, essential to data-driven enterprises.
 In today’s information age and fast-growing digital world, data science is rising as a high-demand career path, seeking results oriented professionals who are skilled in data analysis, data mining, computer programming and problem solving in order to make effective data-driven business decisions.
-Grand Canyon University’s Master of Science in Data Science prepares professionals with an a strong aptitude for mathematical reasoning and statistical computing, for a career path in data analysis, essential to data-driven enterprises.

-Students will gain a solid understanding and practical experience with the application of predictive analytics theory, principles, technical tools and industry-specific knowledge to a wide variety of problems in science, engineering and business.
+Students in the data science master’s degree program will gain a solid understanding and practical experience with the application of predictive analytics theory, principles, technical tools and industry-specific knowledge to a wide variety of problems in science, engineering and business.
 This is a profession that requires data science professionals to be able to handle the entire data lifecycle:

 - Identify challenges/ask questions